WillFantom/overseerr-exporter/README.md

 ### Exporter Metrics

   - Requests:
     - By media type (tv, movie, etc...)
     - By status (available, approved, pending, declined)
     - By 4k (regular or 4k)

   - Users:
     - With request count

+  - Genres
+    - Request genre counts
+    > This scrape can take a large amount of time if you have a lot of requests!

 ### Exporter Config